a11ywatch/kayle/README.md

 ## Features

-You can enable a high performance adblock detection by brave by installing `npm i adblock-rs` to the project.
+You can enable Brave's adblock engine with [adblock-rs](https://github.com/brave/adblock-rust) by installing `npm i adblock-rs` to the project.
 This module needs to be manually installed and the env variable `KAYLE_ADBLOCK` needs to be set to `true`.

 ## Testing